SonicWall SSL-VPN Misconfiguration Leads to Possible Domain Name (DNS) Collision Vulnerability

 A domain name collision occurs when an attempt to resolve a name used in a private namespace (e.g., under a non-delegated top-level domain, or a short, unqualified name) results in a query to the public Domain Name System (DNS).
 When the administrative boundaries of private and public namespaces overlap, name resolution may yield unintended or harmful results.

-EXAMPLE: If the organization’s internal domain has a valid top-level domain and is not already publicly registered, an attacker can register the domain publicly, and use the public domain to receive DNS requests that were intended for the internal domain.
+EXAMPLE: If the organization’s internal domain has a valid top-level domain and is not already publicly registered, an attacker can register the domain publicly, then use the public domain to receive DNS requests that were intended for the internal domain.
 This gives an attacker the ability to poison the organization’s DNS requests and remotely capture hashes from the organization.

 The web interface for SonicWall SSL-VPN products (which include SonicWall SMA100 series, SMA1000 series and the SSL-VPN feature on SonicWall firewalls) has the option to publicly display their organization’s internal domain names in the ‘Domain’ drop-down menu.